info@pro-logshropshire.co.uk

 Seasoning & Processing

 • Seasoning reduces moisture for cleaner, hotter burning and better air quality.
+Proper seasoning also reduces tar and creosote build‑up.

 Stove & Chimney Maintenance icon